lightly-ai/NvidiaTLTActiveLearning/README.md

 ### 2.4 Re-training <a name=retraining>

-We can re-train our object detector on the new dataset to get an even better model.
-For this, we can use the same command as before.
+You can re-train our object detector on the new dataset to get an even better model.
+For this, you can use the same command as before.
 If you want to continue training from the last checkpoint, make sure to replace the pretrain_model_path in the specs file by a resume_model_path:

 ```
 tlt yolo_v4 train \